Letters from Lodi

 Therefore, in actual practice, the aroma is used to describe any smell originating from grapes used to produce wines.
 These are smells resulting from the fermentation process, which also evolve after a little bit of time in a bottle.

-Today, with the growth of wine magazines and access to endless amounts of wine information in general, the more pressing distinction has become the difference between aromas you can smell and aromas you can actually identify since sensory profiles do not become distinguishable unless you can put a word to them.
+Today, with the growth of wine magazines and access to endless amounts of wine information in general, the more pressing distinction has become the difference between aromas you can smell and aromas you can identify since sensory profiles do not become distinguishable unless you can put a word to them.
 That is to say: You may smell something in wine, but if you don't have the vocabulary to describe it, it might as well be nonexistent.
 Most wine consumers are like this.
 On the other hand, wine consumers who can readily identify different aromas may obviously derive a little more pleasure from a wine; which is why it is always a good idea to become a more aroma-conscious wine consumer.
 Wine is a social beverage anyhow—enjoy it with friends, talk about what you're tasting, and undoubtedly your appreciation of wines will increase a little more.
 Which, of course, also means you get more bang for your buck.

 The way it actually works is that aromas are perceived by physical receptors in the nose, which in turn relay signals with attendant information to the brain via nerve endings.
 Therefore, an average person may very well learn how to perceive the scents of lemon, black pepper, or rose petal—all smells found commonly in wines, albeit in a subtle fashion.
 But until your brain learns to identify these scents, the perception of them remains an unconscious response, even if pleasurable.